 (d)(5) Record on exceptions.
 The proceedings of any hearing on exceptions under this subsection (d) shall be recorded at a level of audio quality that permits an accurate transcription of the proceedings.

 (e) Final Committee disposition.
 Either upon the completion of the exceptions procedure under subsection (d) or if no exceptions have been filed under subsection (c), the Committee chair shall issue a final, written determination that either sustains, dismisses, or modifies the determination or recommendation of the screening panel.
-No final written determination is needed by the Committee chair to a screening panel determination to a dismissal, a dismissal with a letter of caution, or a referral to the Diversion Committee if no exception is filed.
+No final written determination is needed by the Committee chair to a screening panel determination to a dismissal, a dismissal with a letter of caution, a referral to the Diversion Committee, or a dismissal with referral to the Professionalism Counseling Board, if no exception is filed.

 (f) Appeal of a final Committee determination.

 (f)(1) Within 30 days after the date of a final, written determination of the Committee chair under (c), OPC may file a request for review by the Supreme Court seeking reversal or modification of the final determination of the Committee.
 Within 30 days after service by OPC of a final, written determination of the Committee chair under subsection (c), the respondent may file a request for review with the Supreme Court seeking reversal or modification of the final determination by the Committee.
 A request for review under this subsection shall only be available in cases where exceptions have been filed under subsection (c).
 Dissemination of disciplinary information pursuant to Rules 14-504(b)(13) or 14-516 shall be automatically stayed during the period within which a request for review may be filed under this subsection.
 If a timely request for review is filed, the stay shall remain in place pending resolution by the Supreme Court unless the Court otherwise orders.